Tips for Travel: A helping hand along the way

 - FAA mandates that airlines permit dogs and other service animals to accompany a person with a disability on a flight.
 For more information, visit the FAA website.
 For more information on rail travel with pets, visit the Amtrak website.

-- Most airports now have pet relief areas for service animals.
-Ask a Travelers Aid volunteer or airport employee for the nearest relief location.
+- Most airports now have pet relief areas.
+Ask a Travelers Aid volunteer or airport employee for the nearest location.

 Links for Additional Information